gracelang/language/standardPrelude/standard.md

 objects. `[2, 3, 4]` is a sequence containing the three numbers `2`, `3`
 and `4`; `[ ]` constructs the empty sequence.

-Sequence objects are immutable, so they can’t be used like arrays or lists.
-They can be used for initializing mutable collections, as in `list.withAll [2, 3, 4]`, which creates a list, or `set.withAll ["red", "green", "yellow"]`, which creates a set.
+Although sequences are immutable, they can be used for initializing mutable collections, as in `[2, 3, 4] >> list`, which creates a list, or `set⟦String⟧ << ["red", "green", "yellow"]`, which creates a set.

 ## Ranges